Germany–United Kingdom relations: World War II

 Germany and Britain fought each other from the British declaration of war, in September 1939, to the German surrender, in May 1945.
 The war continues to loom large in the British public memory.

-At the beginning of the war, Germany crushed Poland.
+At the beginning of the war, Germany defeated Poland.
 In spring 1940, Germany astonished the world by quickly invading the Low Countries and France, driving the British army off the Continent and seizing most of its weapons, vehicles and supplies.
 War was brought to the British skies in the Battle of Britain in late summer 1940, but the aerial assault was repulsed, which stopped Operation Sealion, the plans for the invasion of Britain.

 The British Empire was standing alone against Germany, but the United States greatly funded and supplied the British.
 In December 1941, United States entered the war against Germany and Japan after the attack on Pearl Harbor by Japan, which also later overwhelmed British outposts in the Pacific from Hong Kong to Singapore.

 The Allied invasion of France on D-Day in June 1944 as well as strategic bombing and land forces all contributed to the final defeat of Germany.